Yuvraj-Gupta12/Naukri.com_data_analysis/README.md

 After analyzing the naukri.com dataset, I derived several key insights about the job market trends, skills demands, and hiring patterns :
  1. BPO/ITES,Healthcare and IT industry have most job postings.
  2. Metro city like Banglore,chennai,delhi ,mumbai, and hyderabad dominates job markets.
- 3. ITES,Medical,IT-Sodtware, and sales are skills in-demand.
+ 3. ITES,Medical,IT-Software, and sales are skills in-demand.
  4. Candidate must possess a postgraduate degree and have an experience of 0-1 yrs to be eligible for 37% of job market.